mike-douglas/mike-douglas.github.io/post/keeping-plants-happy-with.md

 holt_winters(soil_moisture{sensor="soil02"}[$__range], .2, .8)
 ```

-The `[holt_winters(v, sf, tf)](https://prometheus.io/docs/prometheus/latest/querying/functions/#holt_winters)` query function smoothes the time series out well enough to see the trends over a period of ~12 hours, in my experience.
+The `holt_winters(v, sf, tf)` [function](https://prometheus.io/docs/prometheus/latest/querying/functions/#holt_winters) function smoothes the time series out well enough to see the trends over a period of ~12 hours, in my experience.
 When I bring a new sensor online, it only takes a few minutes of readings for things to level out, but after that it's gold.

 ### Alerting